tjensengit/appm-4600-numerics/README.md

-# Numerical Analysis Class
+# Numerical Analysis Class, APPM 4600
-Undergraduate numerical analysis, first semester, APPM 4650.
+Undergraduate "Numerical Methods and Scientific Computing", first semester, APPM 4600.
 University of Colorado Boulder

 See [class details and policies](policies.md) and the [syllabus](syllabus.md)

 - Demos used in class can be found in the [Demos](Demos/) folder
 - Handwritten notes that accompany the videos are in the [Notes](Notes/) folder
 - Homework assignments are posted in the [Homework](Homework/) folder (solutions are on the Canvas website)

+## Similar classes

+- The second semester continuation of this class is APPM 4610
+- This class was created around 2022 to replace APPM/MATH 4600 "Intermediate Numerical Analysis" (and APPM 4610 replaces APPM/MATH 4610)
+  - As part of this change, the sequence of topics (what is covered first semester, what is covered second semester) has changed somewhat